ehquery/ehquery/README.md

 Building to a different directory
 ---------------------------------

-To copy the built jQuery files from `/dist` to another directory:
+To copy the built EhQuery files from `/dist` to another directory:

 ```bash
 grunt && grunt dist:/path/to/special/location/